RyanShihabi/QMNIST/README.md

 # QMNIST
-My attempt of using pytorch to classify the QMNIST dataset
+My attempt of the QMNIST kaggle challenge using pytorch